 Most live-work homes are edgy properties that have been crafted from edgy architectural plans.
 They are designed solely for use by those who work predominantly from home.
 These modern homes vary from the minimalist to the luxurious and are targeted at small business owners and entrepreneurs in major cities, who want a creative space to run their enterprise without having to traipse to an office building.

 How do live-work homes function?

 It is not uncommon for some independent business owners to live above their retail premises.
 You will often find shops for sale or to lease with flats attached.
 Live-work spaces have evolved this concept and taken it beyond just retail businesses.
-Live-work homes can be of any size, from apartments to townhouses.
+Live-work homes can be of any size, from apartments to duplexes and townhouses.
 In smaller abodes there is typically a designated workspace, whereas in larger homes entire floors can be dedicated to a business, using the remaining floors for living space.
 Rooms in properties can be juggled to suit the needs of the business owner and many like to separate work from play.